 Winter in Cornwall is pretty good.
 It’s a quieter time of year to enjoy all this part of the world has to offer: sun, sea, sand, scallops and Santa!
 Here are some of our recommendations, in no particular order…

-With 40,000 visitors in 2013 and even more expected this year, The Padstow festival is not to be missed.
+With thousands of visitors each year, and ever popular Padstow festival is not to be missed.
 With cookery demonstrations from famous chefs, a Christmas market with unique stalls (with produce and gifts) from more than a hundred local producers, a variety of live music and carols, a fireworks display and lantern parade there is something for everyone.
 Santa will arrive once on a horse drawn Victorian bus, and also arrive by bike along the Camel Trail.
 If that’s not enough Cornwall’s best breweries will be supplying ales and ciders to keep you warm if needed.
 Well it is nearly Christmas after all!

 Lanhydrock House – National Trust

 Open at the weekends the mansion is set up for a Victorian Christmas, explore selected rooms (some are closed for conservation in December) and discover the festive season from the eyes of Victorian Children.
 Take a trip back in time and visit the nursery rooms all decked out for Christmas and see some of the toys and games the children might have received as presents.
 Follow a family trail around the rooms, with some crafts and activities along the way.
 Outside are the magical Christmas tree lights and the gardens and cycle trails remain open, or or those that fancy a bit of a relax, the cafe and shop are pretty tempting.